QuentinTournier40/AnimationFreeCAD/README.md

 ## Install

-Install the following packages into the local Module directory `{Your FreeCAD installation folder}/FreeCAD/Mod` using the following command:<br/>
+Install the following packages into the local Module directory :
+Exemple For Linux : `/usr/share/freecad/Mod/`
+Exemple for Windows : `C:/Program Files/FreeCD 0.19/Mod/`
+using the following command:<br/>
-(You may have to run your CLI in Administrator mode)
+(You may have to run your CLI in Administrator mode if you are on Windows)
 ```bash
 git clone https://github.com/QuentinTournier40/AnimationFreeCAD.git
 ```